Through philanthropic support, we are able to offer prizes and awards to students who have shown excellence through their studies.

 Keith and Kay generously award £250 each year to a graduating Graphic Design student who demonstrates a shared passion for Typography.

-This £100 prize is awarded to a BA (Hons) Graphic Communications student who has created outstanding work in their end-of-year show and demonstrated the most improvement.
+This £100 prize is awarded to a BA (Hons) Graphic Communications student who has created outstanding work in their end of year show and demonstrated the most improvement over the course.

 We believe we can help you to build the future you want.
 With our support and your determination, we are ready to shape the world.